 A while back, I worked with a well-known SEM software company who had long neglected their house accounts for search, display, and social.
 In short, my team and I rebuilt audiences, keyword hierarchies, ad copy, impression caps - the whole thing - from the ground up and literally doubled their ROI in 6 months.
 That’s a big deal for a (then) $50 million dollar company.
 Moreover, we built a recommendation engine that gave a daily readout on which channels to bid up and which to bid down to drive down CPA.
 The massive gains in efficiency that we delivered paved the way for their international expansion, just in time for a $120 million dollar acquisition by the largest publisher in the US.

 Burc is the co-founder & CEO of Prisync, the competitor price tracking & dynamic pricing software.
-He has been in the e-commerce ecosystem for more than 8 years and has a deep interest in data-driven automation in e-commerce.
+He has been in the e-commerce ecosystem for 8+ years and has a deep interest in data-driven automation in e-commerce.

 Here's a totally biased one for sure but I believe pricing matters for e-commerce companies of all sizes at any stage of growth in any market.
 Therefore, pricing optimization tools play a vital role in e-commerce to scale the business within a competitive landscape.
 Prisync is a fully automated self-service tool that helps e-commerce companies to automatically monitor their competitor prices and apply rule-based dynamic pricing on their website to boost their sales & profit margins.